 The Master of Radiation Therapy Program is a full-time curriculum that comprises six semesters of intensive study.
 Students in the program can expect to be involved in either didactic classes or clinical rotations five days a week, Monday through Friday, for approximately 40 hours.
 Classes and clinical rotations are usually held during normal weekday business hours.
 The program does not offer weekend or online classes.

 What You Can Expect

 The curriculum is a competency-based clinical learning experience that will prepare you to perform as an entry-level radiation therapist.

-As you begin the program, junior year courses will strengthen your knowledge of the healthcare industry, patient care, oncologic pathology, radiobiology, medical physics, sectional anatomy, and dosimetry.
-In your final year, senior level courses will integrate these ideas into more advanced concepts encompassing clinical oncology, treatment planning, patient simulation, and treatment delivery.
+As you begin the program, first-year courses will strengthen your knowledge of the health care industry, patient care, oncologic pathology, radiobiology, medical physics, sectional anatomy, and dosimetry.
+In your final year, second-year courses will integrate these ideas into more advanced concepts encompassing clinical oncology, treatment planning, patient simulation, and treatment delivery.

 We’ve sequenced the curriculum to create an effective and efficient path for learning.
 Many of the courses in a given semester are prerequisites for the courses that follow in the next semester.
 Some sequencing may change from year to year without notice.

 Total Program Hours